jernejZup/onj_2021/HateSonar/README.md

 Hate sonar is only designed to work with English!

-To install hat sonar just use pip: pip install hatesonar
+To install hate sonar just use pip: pip install hatesonar